 The Class Actions Law Review: Editor's Preface

 Class actions and major group litigation can be seismic events, not only for the parties involved, but also for whole industries and parts of society.
-That potential impact means they are one of the few types of claim that have become truly global in both importance and scope, as reflected in this fourth edition of The Class Actions Law Review.
+That potential impact means they are one of the few types of claim that have become truly global in both importance and scope, as reflected in this fifth edition of The Class Actions Law Review.

 There are also a whole host of factors currently coalescing to increase the likelihood and magnitude of such actions.
 These factors include continuing geopolitical developments, particularly in Europe and North America, with moves towards protectionism and greater regulatory oversight.
 At the same time, further advances in technology, as well as greater recognition and experience of its limitations, is giving rise to ever more stringent standards, offering the potential for significant liability for those who fail to adhere to these protections.
 Finally, ever-growing consumer markets of increasing sophistication in Asia and Africa add to the expanding pool of potential claimants.